DrewBogdan/OlympusInvestmentTool/README.md

 ### Options Profit Calculator (Hephaestus)
 - Plenty of tutorials online, start with this to get basic understanding of how stocks move, what goes into options profit, and getting started with actual investing values
 - Build as a class structure to then implement into a large cohesive bot program as the project builds
+- Utilize the Black-Scholes method to calculate stocks, and ensure volatility is correctly calculated each time
+- Either make a set interest rate, or actively calculate with treasury bonds lol

 ### Likelihood Of Profit Bot with Options (Hades)
 - Bit more of an involved bot to build, use the options profit calculator to find options with large profit output that have a heavy positive sentiment in online forums (WSB) and general investing news sites